The Dallas Cowboys have entered Week 2 with a defensive backfield that looks far different than what was originally planned.

 Reddy or Not

-Against the Giants, Stewart is expected to see a good deal of work as a boundary corner, likely rotating opposite the Trevon Diggs/Kaiir Elam shared role.
+Against the Giants, Steward is expected to see a good deal of work as a boundary corner, likely rotating opposite the Trevon Diggs/Kaiir Elam shared role.

 The Giants’ wide receiver corps may not be headlined by superstars, but players like Jalin Hyatt and Wan’Dale Robinson can stretch defenses vertically.

-That puts the spotlight directly on Stewart, who will need to rely on his press technique and discipline to prevent explosive plays.
+That puts the spotlight directly on Steward, who will need to rely on his press technique and discipline to prevent explosive plays.

-While he doesn’t have Diggs’ ball-hawking reputation, Stewart’s strength is in playing sticky coverage and forcing quarterbacks into tougher throws.
+While he doesn’t have Diggs’ ball-hawking reputation, Steward’s strength is in playing sticky coverage and forcing quarterbacks into tougher throws.

-For Dallas, Stewart’s role isn’t just about holding his own: it’s about giving DC Matt Eberflus the confidence to blitz and disguise coverages without worrying about a glaring weak link on the edge.
+For Dallas, Steward’s role isn’t just about holding his own: it’s about giving DC Matt Eberflus the confidence to blitz and disguise coverages without worrying about a glaring weak link on the edge.

-If he can keep New York’s receivers in check, the Cowboys’ ferocious pass rush led by Micah Parsons will have more time to collapse the pocket.
+If he can keep New York’s receivers in check, the Cowboys’ ferocious pass rush (no longer led by Micah Parsons) will have more time to collapse the pocket.

 It’s Time to Zion